Wednesday 30 September 2020 – 13:00-14:00 CET

 - How to bring transparency to Fake News Detection?

 Anahid is a data scientist at the Austrian Institute of Technology, Center of Digital Safety and Security.
 She is researching and developing machine learning applications for multiple fields such as Predictive Maintenance (smart industry), Audio, and Speech analysis.
 Her current research involves the transparency of Blackbox models on industrial time-series data to explain the decisions made by these models, detect faults and biases in the data and improve model’s performance by understanding when the model fails and when it succeeds.
-These are the steps to smaller the Gap between research and industry.
+These are the steps to decrease the gap between research and industry.

 - Title of the Talk: Explainable and Interpretable AI: The story so far.